-** The maximum flow rate is the highest achievable rate of volume that water is discharged through the pump.
+- The maximum flow rate is the highest achievable rate of volume through which water is discharged through the pump.

 3. Pressure Boost:

-** The difference between the system pressure and the existing water pressure will be the pressure needed from the pump.
+- The difference between the system pressure and the existing water pressure will be the pressure needed with the pump.

 4. Self Priming:

 - A self priming pump will create and maintain an appropriate vacuum level to pull fluid into an inlet without assistance.

 5. Variable Speed:

 - A variable speed will allow the pump to be operated at various speed levels.